kubernetes/cloud-provider-openstack/docs/using-openstack-cloud-controller-manager.md

   Whether or not to use Octavia for LoadBalancer type of Service implementation instead of using Neutron-LBaaS.
 Default: true
 * `floating-network-id`
   Optional.
 The external network used to create floating IP for the load balancer VIP.
+* `floating-subnet-id`
+  Optional.
+The subnet ID used to create floating IP for the load balancer's VIP.
+Floating subnet should belong to the floating network.
 * `lb-method`
   The load balancing algorithm used to create the load balancer pool.
 The value can be `ROUND_ROBIN`, `LEAST_CONNECTIONS`, or `SOURCE_IP`.
 Default: `ROUND_ROBIN`
 * `lb-provider`